Stop! Your Lease Extension in Sawbridgeworth Could Be FREE

 Accord Mortgages 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.
+Bank of Scotland Minimum 70 years from the date of the mortgage.

 Virgin 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion.

-Irrespective of whether you are a tenant or a landlord in Sawbridgeworth,the lease extension experts that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Sawbridgeworth valuers.
+Irrespective of whether you are a tenant or a landlord in Sawbridgeworth,the lease extension experts that we work with will always be willing to discuss any residential leasehold matters and offer you the benefit of their experience and the close ties they enjoy with Sawbridgeworth valuers.

-Sawbridgeworth Lease Extension Example Cases:
+Sawbridgeworth Lease Extension Case Summaries:

-Milo, Sawbridgeworth, Hertfordshire,
+Aaron, Sawbridgeworth, Hertfordshire,

 Sawbridgeworth case: